- Manual mode lets you set aperture, shutter speed, and ISO independently — the three settings that together decide exposure.

 If you’re shooting a sports game that requires a certain shutter speed to freeze the players, then your shutter speed is probably going to be most important.

-It’s rare that ISO will be your most important setting, which is why I recommend you leave it for later.
+It’s rare that ISO will be your most important setting, which is why The common recommendation is you leave it for later.

 Then, once you’ve determined which setting matters the most…